Ecological farming ensures healthy farming

 Watch the interview with Gyso von BoninGyso von Bonin runs a large organic farm, cultivating 18 crops and numerous animals.
 He practices organic farming using a biodynamic model following the teachings of Rudolf Steiner and is currently conducting field trials with alternative pest control methods in rapeseed.

 Watch the interview with Prof. Dr. Rolf-Udo EhlersProf.
 Rolf Udo Ehlers, a member of the International Organisation of Biological and Integrated Control (IOBC), is a renowned scientist who is deeply engaged in European research projects concerning bio-control methods.

 Watch the interview with Martin FilippMartin Filipp leads an organic fruit-growing holding with apple cultivation in Bogenneusiedl, Niederösterreich, Austria.
-He is also lecturer at the University for Soil Culture in Vienna, where he has done research on ecological fruit cultivation as well.
+He is also lecturer at the University for Soil Culture in Vienna.

 Sign the petition

 Help us save the bees